 I don’t know about you but I like to feed my horse different treats, I always think that if I’m feeding him the same thing all the time it’s not really a treat.
 Over the years I thought I’d tried everything but when somebody recently suggested I tried feeding sweet potatoes I realized I hadn’t at all.
 With this in mind, I decided to do a little research, after all, I didn’t want to go and feed my horse something that would harm him.
 While I knew normal potatoes are toxic I was surprised with what I found about sweet potatoes.

 Can horses eat sweet potatoes?
 Sweet potatoes (or yams as they’re sometimes called) are perfectly safe for horses to eat and are also a great source of vitamins (Vitamins A, C, and E in particular).
-On top of that, they’re also able to heal gastric ulcers.
+On top of that, they can help to heal gastric ulcers.
 They’re high in sugar and starch so should only be fed in moderation though.